 If we do not receive your completed postal vote re-issue request form in time, we will be unable to re-issue your postal vote.

-By law, we cannot begin to process requests for a re-issue of your postal vote until one week before polling day.
+By law, we cannot begin to process requests for a re-issue of your postal vote until four working days before polling day.
 However, you can still submit your request before this date.

 If you are unable to complete the re-issue request form, we are able to accept a written note to the same effect.